 After lunch in Carmel, we’ll cross the wide San Joaquin (aka Central) Valley and climb into the Sierra Nevada mountains.
 Your Expedition Leader will provide fascinating stories about the region’s history, geology and wildlife.

 You can rest a bit on the scenic drive through the El Dorado National Forest on the way to Lake Tahoe.
 The beauty of this glistening mountain jewel will energize you.
 And with all the seasonal activities in the area, that’s a good thing!
 Take an Emerald Bay cruise, visit Vikingshold Castle, hike in the forest or walk on the beach.
 In winter, there’s skiing, snowboarding, and much more.
-Save some energy for night shows, fine dining and gaming at Harvey’s, Harrah’s, Dottie’s or the Lakeside Inn, where you’ll stay.
+Save some energy for night shows, fine dining and gaming at Harvey’s, Harrah’s, Dottie’s or the Lakeside Inn, all walking distance from where you’ll stay.

 Your Expedition Leader will be raring to go the next day (where does all that energy come from?).
 But first, you’ll all enjoy a breakfast buffet in Lake Tahoe.
 Then it’s on to more great food and fine wine (with the emphasis on “fine”) as we travel through the scenic country of Napa and Sonoma valleys.